1995parham-learning/fastapi101/README.md

 uvicorn app.main:app --reload
 ```

-or you can run it using the cli
+or you can run it using the CLI

 ```bash
 python main.py serve